hdeeg/utm_ufit/README.md

 ### Repository of earlier UTM/UFIT versions
 UTM/UFIT versions until 20210327 (2021 March 27) are available at
 [ftp://tep:fu9dufa5@ftp.iac.es/idl_hans_lib/utm/](ftp://tep:fu9dufa5@ftp.iac.es/idl_hans_lib/utm/)
-The UTM/UFIT distribution on that ftp server will not longer be updated and UTM versions posterior to 2021 March 27 will only be available here on github.
+The UTM/UFIT distribution on that ftp server will no longer be updated and UTM versions posterior to 2021 March 27 will only be available here on github.